tagspaces/documentation/docs/tutorials/how-to-start.md

 - **Markdown** (recommended for note-taking)
 - **Plain text**
 - **HTML** (for formatted documents)
+- **Audio** (for dictation of audio notes)

 **To create a note:**

-1. Click the **“+ New File”** button.
+1. Click the **“+ New”** button.
-2. Select a format.
+2. Select the type of file you want to create
+3. Change the desired template (optional step)
+4. Start typing

-3. Start typing — your note is saved as a regular file in your folder.
+Your note is saved as a regular file in the current folder.

 ---